wrccdc-org/Website-Hugo-Source-Code/content/sponsors.md

 ---
 <hr>

 We would like to take the time to thank all of our sponsors for their support.
 Without their contributions, this competition would not be possible.
-If you are interested in sponsoring us for next year, our call for Sponsors for the 2020 season is now open!
+If you are interested in sponsoring us for next year, our call for Sponsors for the 2021-2022 season are now open!
 Please see our [Sponsorship Information Page](/about/become-a-sponsor/) for more information.

 <br>
 <h1> Platinum </h1>